 A provisional patent application isn't as difficult as the non-provisional version.
 If you need more time to make sure your product is perfect, it's a good option.
 However, filing for a non-provisional patent is a necessary step in the process.

 If you have additional questions about provisional versus non-provisional patents, the lawyers at UpCounsel's marketplace can help you.
-With an on-average legal experience of 14 years, lawyers on UpCounsel have provided their skills and expertise to businesses such as Google, Charming Charlie, and Twilio.
+With an on-average legal experience of 14 years, lawyers on UpCounsel have provided their skills and expertise to businesses such as Google, Charming Charlie, and Airbnb.
 Learn how they may assist you in the provisional or the non-provisional patent process.